-Mr. Needle: It stands to reason.
-An affectionate swipe they’d give their bear friends could mean half your face if you’re a human.
+Mr. Needle: Stands to reason.
+An affectionate swipe from a bear could mean slicing off half your face if you’re a human.

 President: I really think we shouldn’t get into matters of bear psychology.
 I for one am not qualified.

 Mr. Marlowe: Like I said, I’ll look into this and let you know what I find out.
 Probably the solution is to discourage the bear from using our elevator.
 I’ll determine where he lives, and go from there.

 Ms. Popinjay: Don’t forget the dolphin.

 President: What about the dolphin?

-Ms. Popinjay: Well, it’s strange enough having a bear riding the elevator, but it’s even stranger that he has a dolphin with him.
+Ms. Popinjay: Well, it’s already strange having a bear riding the elevator, but it’s just plain weird that he has a dolphin with him.
 Don’t we need to know where the dolphin lives, too?

 Mr. Marlowe: I’m guessing he shares a place with the bear.
 From what people are saying here tonight, they’re always together.